igordejanovic/rustemo/docs/src/tutorials/calculator/calculator.md

 Let's extend our grammar to allow for expressions of arbitrary length.

-We can represent the expression as an Abstract Syntax Tree (AST):
+First, we shall start from the idea the each expression can be represented as an Abstract Syntax Tree (AST):

 ```dot process
 digraph tree1 {